 The Call for Letters of Interest includes more details on these Communities of Practice.

 How Will DOT Make Selections?

-DOT plans to select at least 30 communities to receive direct, individualized support during the first year of the program.
+DOT plans to select 45-60 communities to receive direct, individualized support for the FY23 program.
 DOT will review LOIs for completeness and eligibility; those determined to be complete and eligible will be evaluated based on the applicant’s demonstration of need and vision, the strength of partnerships, and community leadership.